evensnersrudg/ping-pong/README.md

 # Pong Game 🎮

 A classic Pong game implemented in C++ using modern libraries like **threepp** for rendering and **Catch2** for unit testing.
-This project is a fun and straightforward recreation of the iconic two-player arcade game with some customizable features.
+This project is a fun and straightforward recreation of the iconic two-player arcade game

 ---